Text to Speech Button

 Please be sure to note, before moving forward, that the use of the term karma on this site, and in all of my work, is always in the literal, and neutral, translation of the word as actions that have a cause and effect in the world.
 Please further note that I do not refer to karma in the context of it’s place in ideological beliefs in supernatural curses, past lives, or future existences (in the same way that I do not believe in the existence of literal Gods and Goddesses), since this phenomena has never been proven to be anything other than imagination/fantasy.

-If past lives are ever referenced in the context of my work (which it rarely ever is), it is only to serve as a metaphor for the different stages and transformations that we experience throughout the one physical life that we have.
+If past lives are ever referenced in the context of my work (which it rarely ever is), it is only to serve as a metaphor for the different stages and transformations that one experiences throughout the one physical life that he/she has.

-All actions have an effect, this is clear (even your body-mind is formed by Karma–from epigenetics, to culture, to education, to experience, to personal effort, to perspective, and everything in between), but once our life has ended, there is no evidence to prove that you come back in any other form other than dissolving back into the the atoms, stardust, and Source from which we (and all things) came.
+All actions have an effect, this is clear (even one’s body-mind is formed by Karma–from epigenetics, to culture, to education, to experience, to personal effort, to perspective, and everything in between), but once a life has ended, there is no evidence to prove that that being comes back in any other form other than dissolving back into the the atoms, stardust, and Source from which and all things came.
 If pieces of “you” (atoms) are repurposed, that is as far as it goes in terms of the “you” that “you” know coming back again.
 Consciousness is impersonal and all-pervasive, “you” as an unique expression is once in an eternity conscious entity even though “you” in material form exist for all of eternity.

 Read more about karma here.
 Or click the image above to read the full article/post that was just noted.